-- (3) The seizure notice must also: - (a) set out the claim period for the goods; and - (b) set out the action period for the goods and state that the action period will begin only if the designated owner makes a claim for the release of the goods; and - (c) if the notice is given to the objector-state the name and the address of the place of business or residence of the designated owner (if known); and - (d) if the notice is given to the designated owner-state the name and the address of the place of business or residence of: - (i) the objector; or - (ii) if the objector has nominated a person to be the objector's agent or representative for the purposes of this Division-that person. - (4) The Comptroller-General of Customs may, at any time after the goods are seized, give to the objector: - (a) the name and the address of the place of business or residence of any person or body (whether in or outside Australia) that made arrangements, on behalf of the designated owner of the goods, for the goods to be brought to Australia or any information that the Comptroller-General of Customs has, and believes on reasonable grounds may help in identifying and locating such a person or body; and - (b) any information (including personal information) that the Comptroller-General of Customs has and believes on reasonable grounds may be relevant for the purpose of identifying and locating the importer of the goods; and - (c) any information (including personal information) that the Comptroller-General of Customs has and believes on reasonable grounds may be relevant for the purpose of identifying and locating the designated owner of the goods.
+- (3) The seizure notice must also: - (a) set out the claim period for the goods; and - (b) set out the action period for the goods and state that the action period will begin only if the designated owner makes a claim for the release of the goods; and - (c) if the notice is given to the objector-state the name and the address of the place of business or residence of the designated owner (if known), unless the Comptroller-General of Customs is satisfied, for reasons of confidentiality, that it is not desirable to do so; and - (d) if the notice is given to the designated owner-state the name and the address of the place of business or residence of: - (i) the objector; or - (ii) if the objector has nominated a person to be the objector's agent or representative for the purposes of this Division-that person;

+unless the Comptroller-General of Customs is satisfied, for reasons of confidentiality, that it is not desirable to do so.

+- (4) The Comptroller-General of Customs may, at any time after the goods are seized, give to the objector: - (a) the name and the address of the place of business or residence of any person or body (whether in or outside Australia) that made arrangements, on behalf of the designated owner of the goods, for the goods to be brought to Australia or any information that the Comptroller-General of Customs has, and believes on reasonable grounds may help in identifying and locating such a person or body; and - (b) any information (including personal information) that the Comptroller-General of Customs has and believes on reasonable grounds may be relevant for the purpose of identifying and locating the importer of the goods; and

+(c) any information (including personal information) that the Comptroller-General of Customs has and believes on reasonable grounds may be relevant for the purpose of identifying and locating the designated owner of the goods.